home-controller/homeauto_network/DESIGN.md

 1. For the collision detection to work properly and the smallest number to have priority the MSB(most significant bit) needs to be sent first.

-2. bits[1 Maybe more] SOF(start of frame) Bit(s) A pull down pulse to say I am about to start sending.
-Be a good idea to add a var for number of bits here, to make checking each time through main loop more reliable.
-Maybe add an option for high bit(or even 1/2 bit) after the pull low, to help with timings as if checking in the main loop for example might not know when the pull low started.
+2. bits[1 Or more] SOF(start of frame) Bit(s) A pull down pulse to say I am about to start sending.
+There is a #define for number of bits, to make checking each time through main loop more reliable.
+If set to more than 1 bit the last bit is high after the pulled low bit(s), to help with timings as if checking in the main loop for example might not know when the pull low started.
 3. bits[1] RTR (Remote Transmission Request).
-3.1.
-RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
+    1. RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
-should we add a bit to set when we are sending the message back to say we handled it here.
+    2. We could add a spare bit here but as this is just a software protocol it shouldn't matter much if we change it unlike CAN where a load of hardware IC would not longer work.
 4. bits[3] Data length in bytes 0=0,1=1,2=2,3=4.
 Extra bit for future expansion
 5. bits[8] command id.
 Maybe this should be moved down 2 rows?
 6. bits[0,8,16,32] bits, Then optional 8,16 or 32 bits of data.